In this article we will address two primary questions:

 A familiar passage to us is Romans 12:1, where we are told to present our bodies “a living sacrifice, holy, acceptable unto God.”
 In obedience to this we are to present or yield ourselves to God.
 God wants our bodies so that He can control us through the power of the Holy Spirit.

-On page 80 of his book, Lehman Strauss declares,
+Strauss declares on page 80 of his book,

 Even after we Christians have overcome the moral evils of our pre-conversion days, the ugly self-life continues to function. . . .
 We still tend to want to do as we will.